SharkSnack/shiren-5/content/dungeons/primordial-chasm.md

     - Significantly reduces risk when synthesizing your main shield using Mixers.
 - Seal Staff
     - Shuts down special abilities and removes auras.
-    - The target's attack power stays the same, so it's pointless against power monsters.<br/>Cranky Tank and Abyssal Dragon have high stats, so they remain a threat even when sealed.
+    - The target's attack power stays the same, so it's pointless against power monsters.<br/>Cranky Tank and Abyss Dragon have high stats, so they remain a threat even when sealed.
     - Great against the long-ranged abilities of DJ Mage, Mutaikon, and Bored Kappa monsters.
 - Mage Staff
     - Generally useful as a way to disable a single target, despite its randomness.